Destructor169/Child-Safety-Monitoring-Application/README.md

 # Child-Safety-Monitoring-Application

 Designed and deployed an Android/iOS app for a smart bicycle to help parents monitor their child’s safety.
-This was done as a Course Project alongside my fellow student Aditya Kumar.
+This was done as a Course Project alongside my fellow student Aryan Sahu.
 The Course was ES244: Signal, Systems and Random Processes, under the guidance of Professor Nithin V. George, IIT Gandhinagar.

 #Link to Demonstration and Description video: https://youtu.be/UpfmnQTbhro